 Promotional material like leaflets and brochures will be prepared and distributed in the entrance of Sasalı Natural Life Park to increase the awareness of the new precinct.
-Therefore, GI catalog and other promotional material provided by UrbanGreenUP Project and İzmir Green Infrastructure strategy will be distributed to the community of interests.
+Therefore, GI catalog and other promotional material provided by URBAN GreenUP Project and İzmir Green Infrastructure strategy will be distributed to the community of interests.
 Together with supporting activities for the food-smart future of Izmir (see 5.2) Bio-boulevard will promote ecological concepts and implementations among urban residents.
-The location of Bio-boulevard and its surroundings given in Figure 3-6: Location of Bio-boulevard area.
+The location of Bio-boulevard and its surroundings given in Figure 3-10: Location and selected area of Bio-boulevard.